TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 If you look closely at the beginning of each line, you will observe the repeating pattern of "@, *sequence*, +, *quality*" for every four lines.

-You can use the arrow keys on your keyboard to get a very real feeling about length of some of these reads.
-Remember that since every forth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: It mostly looks like a random garble.
+You can use the arrow keys on your keyboard to get a very real feeling about the length of some of these reads.
+Remember that since every fourth line encodes the quality for each position using all basic computer characters including symbols, numbers and text: It mostly looks like a random garble.

 ## Quality control and filtering of the raw reads 🛂

 Sometimes when we sequence, we see a lot of low quality reads.
-These, we want to get rid of because they mostly contain noise that possibly confuse the downstream analysis.
+These, we want to get rid of because they mostly contain noise that may confuse the downstream analysis.

 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.

-📝 Create a file named 01a_filter-filtlong.sh with the following contents, and submit the job with sbatch: Make sure to change the <path to raw reads> into the path of your actual raw reads.
+📝 Create a file named 01a_filter-filtlong.sh with the following contents.
+Make sure to change the `<path to raw reads>` into the path of your actual raw reads.
 If you copied the raw reads file to your current directory, you can simply put the filename there.

 ```bash
 #!/bin/bash